aospapp/aosp/external/cldr/docs/ldml/tr35-numbers.md

 ### 3.5 <a name="sigdig" href="#sigdig">Significant Digits</a>

-There are two ways of controlling how many digits are shows: (a) significant digits counts, or (b) integer and fraction digit counts.
+There are two ways of controlling how many digits are shown: (a) significant digits counts, or (b) integer and fraction digit counts.
 Integer and fraction digit counts are described above.
 When a formatter is using significant digits counts, it uses however many integer and fraction digits are required to display the specified number of significant digits.
 It may ignore min/max integer/fraction digits, or it may use them to the extent possible.

-##### <a name="Significant_Digits_Examples" href="#Significant_Digits_Examples">Significant Digits Examples</a>
+###### Table: <a name="Significant_Digits_Examples" href="#Significant_Digits_Examples">Significant Digits Examples</a>

 | Pattern | Minimum significant digits | Maximum significant digits | Number | Output |
 | :-- | :-- | :-- | :-- | :-- |